pampiridam/pampiridam.github.io/teaching.md

 Current sessions are at EEB3 (Ixelles) and in Ateliers Stani (Uccle).

-IF YOU WOULD LIKE TO INSCRIBE FOR THE LESSONS OR TO HAVE MORE INFORMATION, DON'T HESITATE TO [/contact/](CONTACT ME).
+IF YOU WOULD LIKE TO INSCRIBE FOR THE LESSONS OR TO HAVE MORE INFORMATION, DON'T HESITATE TO [CONTACT ME](/contact/).